-Comparing with the allocation rules in the EU ETS, allocation in the first two periods (2005-2007 and 2008-2012) has varied across member states and sectors, but in general it has been a mixture of allocation mechanism A2 for existing installations and A4 for new installations and capacity expansions at existing installations.
-13 In the next period (2013-2020), allocation rules are mostly harmonized across the EU.
-Electricity producers will as a default no longer receive allowances, but ten of the new member states (EU-12 minus Slovakia and Slovenia) have got an option to allocate a limited number of allowances to electricity generators that have been in operation since (or had started to invest before) the end of 2008.
-The member states can then choose between allocation mechanisms similar to A2 or A4.
+Comparing with the allocation rules in the EU ETS, allocation in the first two periods (2005-2007 and 2008-2012) has varied across member states and sectors, but in general it has been a mixture of allocation mechanism A2 for existing installations (though plants expanding their capacity obtained additional quotas) and A3 for new installations.
+15 In the next period (2013-2020), allocation rules are mostly harmonized across the EU.
+Electricity producers will as a default no longer receive allowances, but ten of the new member states (EU-12 minus Slovakia and Slovenia) are allowed to allocate a limited number of allowances to their electricity generators.
+These 10 new member states can then choose between allocation mechanisms similar to A2 or A3.
 Other sectors will still be given substantial amounts of free allowances (in all member states), using a mixture of allocation mechanisms similar to A3 and A4.
-14
+16